unnKoel/how-vue-works/README.md

 - ✅ Tags like \<br /> couldn't be parsed yet.
 - ✅ \>, < should not be considered as a tag or end of tag while in between quotes or test.
 - ✅ filter attributes to get ones without in relation to VUE to directly set in the target node.
-- For both `v-if` and mustache braces, there is js expression support left on its value.
+- (**cancel**) For both `v-if` and mustache braces, there is js expression support left on its value.
-- executed twice on the reactive registration of v-if in v-if test.
+- ✅ executed twice on the reactive registration of v-if in v-if test.

 ## Issues